microsoft/xlang/design_notes/XDN07 - Platform Support for Activation Factories.md

 This function may fail if:
 * The PAL can not map the class name to a component.
 * The PAL can not load the mapped component.
-* The PAL loads the component, but can not locate the exported **xlang_lib_get_activation_factory** method to retrieve the component's factories.
+* The PAL loads the component, but can not locate the exported **xlang_lib_get_activation_factory** function to retrieve the component's factories.
 * The component itself fails to return the requested factory.

 ## Mapping classes to components

-The PAL provides a method **xlang_load_component_metadata**, that maps the class factories defined in a metadata file (passed as a string), to a component dynamic/shared library file (passed as a string).
+The PAL provides a function **xlang_map_component_factories**, that maps the class factories defined in a metadata file (passed as a string), to a component dynamic/shared library file (passed as a string).
-This method will iterate over every class factory defined in the metadata and associate each one with the provided component file name.
+This function will iterate over every class factory defined in the metadata and associate each one with the provided component file name.

 This function will not attempt to immediately load the component library - it will be loaded on demand when an appropriate class factory is requested.
 It will fail if it is requested to map a class name that is already associated with a different component.